 Super Users: Customers spend the most time on your product or services

 Average Users: Customers use your product regularly but not like super users

 Light Users: These types of customers use the product or service very rarely, even sometimes once.

 Usage is one of the strongest indicators of finding your most loyal customers.

-Categorizing your audience based on the unique value proposition your customer is expecting to receive from your product or service is benefits sought segmentation.
+Categorizing your audience based on the unique value proposition your customer is expecting to receive from your product or service is a benefit sought segmentation.